-Recognise that fuel management works including burning and mechanical clearing may be unachievable or ineffective in some areas due to limitations of topography, firefighter safety and fuel moisture during the hazard reduction season.
-In such cases managing bushfire risk relies more heavily on building upgrades and bushfire emergency planning.
+Recognise that fuel management works including burning and mechanical clearing may be unachievable or ineffective in some areas due to limitations of topography, firefighter safety and fuel moisture content during the hazard reduction season.
+The changing climate may further reduce the efficacy of hazard reduction burning in limiting fire runs during Extreme and Catastrophic weather events.
+In such cases managing bushfire risk relies more heavily on building upgrades (i.e. retrofitting to achieve higher BAL-ratings) and bushfire emergency planning.